A few months ago we joined in to buy a family member a remote-control (R/C) airplane that he liked. This Icon A5

 I hope the information collected here may be of use to someone who is considering getting into flying.
 I had not really thought about flying before, but all of this reading has boosted my confidence in the safety of these aircraft when they are piloted correctly.

-After reading the raves about powered parachutes, I now plan to take a PPC ride in the next year somewhere.
-I am also mulling taking a training flight in a trike or gyro.
+So I am mulling taking a training flight in a trike or gyro.
 Often instructors will let you have the controls once you are well above the ground.
 It would be a gratifying bucket list item to do some actual flying, if only for a short time.

 List of Appendices